 The garden shed you use to store your lawnmower won’t be strong enough to cope with heavy gym equipment.
-Log cabins are much more suitable for home gyms – they’re designed to be more robust than traditional sheds and summerhouses.
+Log cabins or Insulated Garden Rooms are much more suitable for home gyms – they’re designed to be more robust than traditional sheds and summerhouses.

 Remember, if you’re installing heavy gym equipment, you’ll need a solid concrete foundation.
 Otherwise, paving slabs may suffice.

-A 5m x 4m space is ideal for most people, giving you enough space to stretch out your arms without touching the ceiling, and to lie flat on the floor for sit-ups and stretches.
+A 5m x 4m space is ideal for most people, giving you plenty of room to stretch out your arms without touching the ceiling, and to lie flat on the floor for sit-ups and stretches.
 A 3x3m corner cabin will accommodate an exercise bike and some weights.
 But you’ll need a larger space for a Swiss ball, treadmill and rowing machine, for instance.
 The size you choose will ultimately depend on your budget and the equipment you want to accommodate.